Sue-Mir/Module5_Capstone/README.md

 FIRST MONTH of Covid19
 DURING Covid19
 6 MONTHS BEFORE AND AFTER Covid19
-The returned result from the model with the strongest linear relationship was DURING Covid19.
+The returned result from the model with the strongest linear relationship was FIRST MONTH Covid19.

-* Further When running a linear regression stepwise selection the US Covid19 14 Day moving average resulted with the strongest feature values.
+* Further When modelling a linear regression stepwise selection the US Covid19 14 Day moving average resulted with the strongest feature values.
 The NASDAQ 7 and 14 Day Moving Averages also were defined in stepwise selection as a strong feature.

 *  The R squared value (0.310) for the Covid19 14 Day Moving average was not sufficient to recommend that this feature was a significantly strong predictor for the change in daily NASDAQ close price.